scylladb/scylla-cluster-tests/docs/configuration_options.md

 ## **compaction_strategy** / SCT_COMPACTION_STRATEGY

-Choose a specific compaction strategy to pre-create schema with.
+Compaction strategy to use for pre-created schema

 **default:** SizeTieredCompactionStrategy